 What?
 No TV?
 Are you kidding?
-That was pretty much the conversation in our house the first time I introduced the idea to my kids (and husband).
+That was pretty much the conversation in our house the first time I introduced the idea to my kids (and husband) that we turn the TV off for the summer .
 They were fairly young (my kids), probably 3rd & 5th grade at the time.
 Nickelodeon and Disney were very popular channels in our house at that point.
 And, for my husband and I, sports and Food Network were regular viewing.

 I knew this idea wouldn’t be popular, and I knew it wouldn’t be easy.
-Honestly, I can’t even remember what all my reasons were for wanting to do it.
+Honestly, I can’t even remember what all my reasons were for wanting to turn the TV off.
 But, I do know, it was a great decision!

 I would imagine this whole notion seems pretty radical.
 And well, that’s probably true!

 Why NO TV